Romanian Fashion Photographer

 I typically shoot starts with the idea even it is a client, an editorial or a test.
 With the idea, I start to make a mood board so everybody from my team understands what we have to do.
 If you have a fashion stylist, you will have a good wardrobe if not you have to search for them to match the mood board.
 You choose the model for it.
 With all these, I create my setup and I wait for the hair and makeup to be done.
 Then is just about creativity and experience.
 If you know what you have to do it is easy and takes less time for everybody.

 How much time do you spend taking photos, versus retouching photos?

 I team up with my wife.
 I have more time to shoot, and she retouches most of them.
 It is good that we both like what we are doing.
-It is hard alone mostly when you have liked 7 consecutive days of photo shoots.
+It is hardly alone mostly when you have liked 7 consecutive days of photoshoots.
 You do not have time to retouch a lot.
 In those situations, we work full power J. We both have Wacom’s but we got back to the mouse.